The 8 Singing Voice Types: Find Out Yours Here!

 These voice types have a pretty limited range if you don’t have a strong upper register.

-Sure they’ve got tons of head voice, but if there’s no power to the sound, then they’ve really only got a little more than an octave to work with.
+Sure they’ve got tons of head voice, but if there’s no power to the sound, then they’ve really only got a little more than an octave of vocal range to work with.

 Now, I’ll admit that while it’s possible to have a career singing mostly low notes (look at Lana Del Ray and Johnny Cash), in commercial music these stars are few and far between.